 Those involved in aviation finance transactions know that the choice of governing law specified in mortgages, leases and other operative documents is an extremely important decision.
 The jurisdiction is negotiated by the parties and can vary depending on each party’s country of origin, the location of assets (which, in aviation transactions, are moveable) and the requirements of the lenders who want a level of certainty in taking a security interest in the aircraft assets in the event of default.

 New York and English law are often common choices due to each jurisdiction’s recognised body of commercial law and established precedent in large financial transactions.
-The choice of either New York or English law in aviation financing transactions can provide a degree of predictability, fairness, neutrality and justice for the resolution of any potential dispute.
+In aviation finance, the choice of either New York or English law can provide a degree of predictability, fairness, neutrality and justice for the resolution of any potential dispute.

-In addition to the considerations included in our prior post, "Consent to Jurisdiction: Forum Selection Clauses and the 'Minimum Contacts' Requirement" other factors that are taken into account when selecting the jurisdiction for choice of law in global aviation transactions include:
+In addition to the considerations included in our prior post, "Consent to Jurisdiction: Forum Selection Clauses and the 'Minimum Contacts' Requirement", here are some factors to take into account when selecting the jurisdiction for choice of law in global aviation finance transactions:

 Cape Town Treaty Participation